-- 15 hours in sixth grade - 30 hours in seventh grade (at least 15 will be participating in Rocky Gap Outdoor School) - 15 hours in eighth grade - 15 hours in high school.... towards the 75 required hours. - 3.
-Students will have the opportunity to receive hours in Creative Arts, PE, Health, English, Math, Science and/or Social Studies. - 4.
-Students who do NOT fulfill the required hours must make up those hours on their own time or under the discretion of their teacher.
+- 15 hours in sixth grade - 30 hours in seventh grade (at least 15 will be participating in Rocky Gap Outdoor School) - 15 hours in eighth grade - 15 hours in high school.... towards the 75 required hours.

+- 3. ACPS students earned their hours through embedded curricular units starting in grade 6. - 4.
+Students will have the opportunity to receive hours in Creative Arts, PE, Health, English, Math, Science and/or Social Studies. - 5.
+Students who do NOT fulfill the required hours must make up those hours on their own time or under the discretion of their teacher. - 6.
+Service-Learning hours will be pro-rated for students transferring into Allegany County Public Schools from private or out of state schools.